jackbrucesimpson/Beehind/README.md

 # Beehind
-Experiments with using background averaging to see "beehind" the bees in the beehive
+Experiments with using background averaging to see "beehind" the bees in the beehive.

 ## Description